vik-s/quartz/content/permanent/Admin login into Overseerr fails authentication due to incorrect Plex ID.md

 9. I then replaced all 3 of these files with my new copies

 10. I started overseer again and the problem was resolved.”

+Although I tried this procedure, it did not work.
+The real issue was DNS issues with tailscale not allowing DNS to resolve on my pfsense VM.